 Teams not available at time of publication:

-Ireland v Argentina Sat 16th November 7.00am AEST on STAN
+Ireland v Argentina Saturday, 16 November 7.00am AEDT

-England v South Africa Sun 17th Nov 4.30am AEST.
-On STAN
+England v South Africa Sunday, 17 November 4.30am AEDT

 ‘Carpet’ record.

 Never seen this guy pack a legal scrum, not ever.
-In fact he spends more time on the deck than my 1970’s shagpile in the grotto at the Ponderosa.
-But still, Cian ‘Carpet’ Healy will this weekend equal the test appearance record of legendary Oirish outside back and G&GR podcast guest Brian-something, when he likely reaches 133 caps.
-Well played Mr Healy.
+In fact he spends more time on the deck than my 1970s shag pile in the grotto at the Ponderosa.
+But still, this weekend Cian ‘Carpet’ Healy will equal the test appearance record of legendary Oirish outside back, and G&GR podcast guest Brian O’something, when he likely reaches 133 caps.
+Well played, Mr Healy.

 Irish eyes are crying?

-In what is actually a pivotal point globally for the game and a chance to make genuine generational change, the position looks likely to see Brett Robbo up against eye gouging fan Abdel Benazzi.
-The vote really comes down to what has been described as a ‘rugby evolution’ (Robinson) or revolution (Bennazzi).
+In what is a pivotal point globally for the game and a chance to make genuine generational change, the position looks likely to see Brett Robbo up against eye-gouging fan Abdel Benazzi.
+The vote comes down to what has been described as a rugby evolution (Robinson), or revolution (Benazzi).

-It’s a fascinating story with twists and sub-plots galore and includes traditional north & south alliances fracturing, as voting parties have broken long standing partnerships to align with candidates from those unions long considered enemies.
+It’s a fascinating story with twists and sub-plots galore and includes traditional north and south alliances fracturing, as voting parties break long standing partnerships to align with candidates from those unions previously considered enemies.
 For those who can, the SMH has more on the story and it’s really worth a read.

 You knob.

 James, James, James.
-So you’re side is 10 points behind.
-You’ve had no pill, haven’t looked like scoring a try in an age, there’s 8 minutes to go and you pull off a super impressive 50-22.
+Your side is 10 points behind.
+You’ve had no pill, haven’t looked like scoring a try in ages, there’re 8 minutes to go and you pull off a super impressive 50-22.
 Well, played.
-But then you turn to the crowd and carry on like a prize ponce.
-Tongue out Gene Symons on a killer bass riff solo style, nodding your head and looking like a complete knob.
-If you could have your time back Mr Lowe, what would you do differently?
-How bout everything.
+But, you then turn to the crowd and carry on like a prize ponce, tongue out, Gene Simmons on a killer bass riff solo style, nodding your head and looking like a complete knob.
+If you could have your time back Mr Lowe, what would you have done differently?
+How ’bout everything.
 You knob.

 Human DNA found in referee.

-Ok, so this from ref Matt Carley shows the guys & girls in the middle really are good people.
+Ok, this from ref Matt Carley shows the guys and girls in the middle really are good people.
 Who knew?

 Until next week.
-Roll on Grand Slam & go the Wallabies
+Roll on Grand Slam and go the Wallabies.
+Hoss – out.